Supervised Practice of Ministry

 The philosophy of the SPM program weaves action and reflection into the learning process.
 Having completed foundational courses in the Seminary curriculum, students are prepared to learn through concrete acts of ministry.
 This service takes place under the supervision of an experienced pastor and mentor who guides the intern in regular reflection on his or her life, work, and pastoral identity.
 Finally, the student returns to Seminary, now more ready than ever to integrate theory and practice in the classroom environment.

-SPM supervisors are carefully selected and must complete the Seminary's training program.
+SPM supervisors are carefully selected and must complete the Seminary's training program which is extensive.
 They must have no fewer than five years' experience in ministry prior to their participation in the program; further, they are expected to have served for a year or more in the congregation where the internship is to take place.
 Interns and supervisors are thoughtfully and intentionally matched according to the goals and needs of the student and congregation.